lupuscd/stock_scraper/README.md

 # stock_scraper
-A simple stock scraping toll for us stock market.
+A simple stock scraping tool for US stock market.
-Enter stock ticker when asked
+Enter stock ticker and follow instructions.
+At the end a .xlsx file will be created at the same path as the script.